-- Estimated pursuant to Rule 457(o) under the Securities Act of 1933 solely for the purpose of determining the registration fee.
-The proposed maximum offering price per security will be determined, from time to time, by the Registrant in connection with the sale by the Registrant of the securities registered under this Registration Statement.
-In reliance upon Rule 429 under the Securities Act of 1933, this amount is comprised of the amount previously registered by the Registrant under a registration statement on Form N-2 (File No. 333-215611).
-All amounts unsold under the prospectus contained in such prior Registration Statement (a total of \$50,000,000) are carried forward into this Registration Statement, and the prospectus contained as a part of this Registration Statement shall be deemed to be combined with the prospectus contained in the above-referenced registration statement, which has previously been filed. - (2) Subject to Note 6 below, there is being registered hereunder an indeterminate number of shares of common stock, preferred stock, subscription rights to purchase shares of common stock or warrants to purchase shares of our common stock, as may be sold, from time to time. - 3) Subject to Note 6 below, includes such indeterminate number of shares of common stock as may, from time to time, be issued upon conversion or exchange of other securities registered hereunder, to the extent any such securities are, by their terms, convertible or exchangeable for common stock. - (4) Subject to Note 6 below, there is being registered hereunder an indeterminate number of debt securities as may be sold, from time to time.
-If any debt securities are issued at an original issue discount, then the offering price shall be in such greater principal amount as shall result in an aggregate price to investors not to exceed \$70,000,000. - (5) Subject to Note 6 below, there is being registered hereunder an indeterminate number of warrants as may be sold, from time to time. - (6) In no event will the aggregate offering price of all securities issued from time to time pursuant to this Registration Statement exceed \$70,000,000. - (7) \$5,795 of this amount was previously paid.
-We have previously paid for the registration of \$50,000,000 of securities and are paying an additional \$2,318 herewith in connection with the registration of an additional \$20,000,000 of securities.
-Once this Registration Statement on Form N-2 is declared effective, any offering contemplated under the registrant's prior Registration Statement on Form N-2 (File No. 333-215611) will terminate.
+- (1) Estimated pursuant to Rule 457(o) under the Securities Act of 1933 solely for the purpose of determining the registration fee.
+The proposed maximum offering price per security will be determined, from time to time, by the Registrant in connection with the sale by the Registrant of the securities registered under this Registration Statement. - (2) Subject to Note 6 below, there is being registered hereunder an indeterminate number of shares of common stock, preferred stock, subscription rights to purchase shares of common stock or warrants to purchase shares of our common stock, as may be sold, from time to time. - (3) Subject to Note 6 below, includes such indeterminate number of shares of common stock as may, from time to time, be issued upon conversion or exchange of other securities registered hereunder, to the extent any such securities are, by their terms, convertible or exchangeable for common stock. - (4) Subject to Note 6 below, there is being registered hereunder an indeterminate number of debt securities as may be sold, from time to time.
+If any debt securities are issued at an original issue discount, then the offering price shall be in such greater principal amount as shall result in an aggregate price to investors not to exceed \$50,000,000. - (5) Subject to Note 6 below, there is being registered hereunder an indeterminate number of warrants as may be sold, from time to time. - (6) In no event will the aggregate offering price of all securities issued from time to time pursuant to this Registration Statement exceed \$50,000,000. - (7) Prior to filing this registration statement, \$36,506,875 of securities remained unsold pursuant to Registration Statement No. 333-196526, which was initially filed on June 4, 2014 and declared effective on December 11, 2014 (the "Unsold Securities").
+Pursuant to Rule 457(p), the \$4,231 aggregate fee paid to register the Unsold Securities is offset against the currently due filing fee of \$5,795 in connection with the registration of \$50,000,000 of securities hereunder, and the remaining \$1,564 is being paid herewith.